 Ahead of the Stress Testing Summit 2017, Antoine Bezat, Head of Stress Testing Methodologies and Models at BNP Paribas discusses with us the importance of assessing the synergies between IFRS 9 and stress testing.

 Antoine, can you tell the audiences about yourself and your experience in the industry?

-I joined BNP Paribas in 2009 initially in a model validation role, leading the review of the economic capital, stress testing and credit provisioning frameworks.
-In 2013, I have joined the Group credit risk stress testing team and have been leading the team since 2015.
+I joined BNP Paribas in 2009.
+First in a model validation role, leading the review of the economic capital, stress testing and credit provisioning frameworks.
+I joined in 2013 the Group credit risk stress testing team and have been leading the team since 2015.

-The organization around stress testing and capital planning has evolved this year in order to leverage stress test as a key capital planning and risk management tool for the bank.
+Now the organization around stress testing and capital planning has evolved in order to leverage stress test as a key capital planning and risk management tool for the bank.
 A transversal team has been set up that gathers Risk, Finance and ALM resources.
-I am in charge of the model component of this newly created (hence covering stress testing models for credit, market, ALM, operational risks …).
+I am in charge of the model component of this « platform » (hence covering stress testing models for credit, market, ALM, operational risks, other revenues…).